"If...we are asked what the basis of

 ...The first Goetheanum was destroyed by an unknown arsonist on New Year’s Eve, 1922.
 A new Goetheanum was completed on the same site in the 1950s.
 Both were designed by Steiner and are sacred to Anthroposophists: in their metaphysical view, the buildings are matter uniquely made spiritual.
 Despite its location in Switzerland, the Goetheanum features constantly in the imaginations of British followers, who occasionally attend special events there.
 The Old Goetheanum, known through models, photographs, paintings, oral descriptions, and meditative Imaginations, had a primeval, mushroom-like wooden dome.
 Some people, it is said, “experience” that building before their rebirth on earth.
 The New Goetheanum is made of concrete and is strangely many faceted.
 As one British member described it, “We regard the Goetheanum as the center of the twentieth-century mysteries.”

-Here are two of the colored-glass triptychs
+Here is one of the colored-glass triptychs

 designed by Rudolf Steiner for the Goetheanum,

 The imagery reflects the occult doctrines of Anthroposophy.

 I have edited the messages slightly for inclusion here.

 I cannot wholly vouch for any messages except those I wrote myself.

 Still, the messages from others, below, are interesting